Walker Brothers (Wigan): Pagefield Trucks

-In 1920 Pagefield launched a new motor coach chassis, using a Dorman subsidy-type engine, claiming "You don't put Passengers on Freight Under-Carriages" - as it was not uncommon at the time to sell commercial chassis for either freight or passenger use.
+In 1920, Pagefield launched a new motor coach chassis, using a Dorman subsidy-type engine, claiming: "You don't put Passengers on Freight Under-Carriages", because it was not uncommon at the time to sell commercial chassis for either freight or passenger use.

-An interesting new vehicle at the 1923 commercial vehicle show was a 3.5 ton Pagefield, with forward control, and a wheelbase of only 8 ft 2in.
-They were also developing their refuse collection wagons around 1923/1924, whereby horse drawn wagons collected from house and delivered to the Pagefield truck who took them to the local dump and returned for the next load.
+An interesting new vehicle at the 1923 commercial vehicle show was a 3.5 ton Pagefield, with forward control, and a wheelbase of only 8 ft 2 in.
+Around 1923/1924, Walkers was also developing refuse collection wagons, involving horse-drawn wagons collecting rubbish from houses and delivering it to a Pagefield truck, which took it to the local dump, returning for the next load.

-In 1930 Pagefield introduced a 6-ton truck (the Pagefield NG) with a 4-cylinder Gardner diesel engine of 5.6 litres.
+In 1930, Pagefield introduced a 6-ton truck, the Pagefield NG, with a 4-cylinder Gardner diesel engine of 5.6 litres.

-Walkers produced refuse wagons from the mid-1920s, and this became an important part of their product line.
+Walkers produced refuse wagons from the mid-1920s, which became an important part of their product line.
 Launched in 1932, the Pagefield Prodigy was a refuse truck with forward control and a cab that could accommodate the crew.
 It was available either with a Gardner diesel engine, or a Meadows petrol engine.
-The body design has features owned by Country Commercials Cars Ltd, and in 1947 it formalised their long-standing business arrangement by forming Walkers and County Cars Ltd.
+The body design had features owned by County Commercial Cars Ltd and, in 1947, their long-standing business arrangement was formalised by the creation of Walkers and County Cars Ltd.

 It also produced a 6-wheeler from 1933, called the Pegasix, using the Gardner 5LW diesel engine.

-After the war a Pagefield 5-ton truck with Perkins P6 diesel engine designed for export was announced.
-Walker Bros dropped the use of the Pagefield trademark about this time, and a crane truck it built in the early 1950s was simply referred to as the Walker 6-ton crane.
+After World War II, a Pagefield 5-ton truck with Perkins P6 diesel engine designed for export was announced.
+Walker Bros dropped the use of the Pagefield trademark about that time, and a crane truck the firm built in the early 1950s was simply referred to as the Walker 6-ton crane.